Biden and Putin hold virtual summit as Ukraine crisis looms large | DW | 07.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The two leaders talked via videolink amid a tense standoff over Ukraine.
-US officials said Russia would face toughest-ever sanctions if troops crossed the border into Ukranian territory.
+US officials said Russia would face severe sanctions if troops crossed the border into Ukranian territory.

 Russian President Vladimir Putin and US leader Joe Biden held a virtual summit Tuesday, with Moscow's troop build-up on Ukraine's borders dominating the talks.